jtFuruhata/zenbuHQ/README.md

 ## Release 2.0 Plan
-- zenbuEnv ...
-Rename all shellenvs to `zenbuCamelCase`
-    - for show `export | grep "^declare -x zenbu"`
 - zenbuLib ...
 Move all functions into zenbuLib architecture
 - zenbuManifest ...
 Manage zenbuPortable packages with manifest file
 - zenbuDistributor ...
 Make a custom (light-weight) zenbuPortable